This post may contain affiliate links.

 Sphynx with breeding Rights.

-Buying cats with breeding rights are very expensive.
+Buying cats with breeding rights is very expensive.
 Reliable breeders look for good bloodlines and healthy cats that usually cost between $3000-$4000 per unfixed female.

 Some choose to hire studs which is an affordable option.